Transcription Rules for JewishGen Databases

 Here are some general ideas and guidelines:

-V. The "Other Surnames" and "Other Towns" Columns:
+V. The “Other Surnames”, “Other GivenNames” and “Other Towns” Columns:

-As mentioned above in sections I.1.c and I.2.c, certain datasets might want to make use of the special hidden columns called "Other Surnames" and/or "Other Towns".
-These columns are needed when there are surnames or town names embedded within the text of other columns, and you wish those items to be fully searchable.
+As mentioned above in sections I.1.c and I.2.c, certain datasets might want to make use of the special hidden columns called “Other Surnames”, “Other GivenNames” and/or “Other Towns”.
+These columns are needed when there are surnames, given-names or town names embedded within the text of other columns, and you wish those items to be fully searchable.

-The sole purpose of the hidden "Other Surnames" and "Other Towns" columns is for database indexing only — so that the database search engine knows that a particular word is a surname or is a town name, and thus can locate it when doing a Soundex search.
-These columns will not be displayed in the search results.
+The sole purpose of the hidden "Other Surnames", "Other GivenNames" and "Other Towns" columns is for database indexing only — so that the database search engine will know that a particular word is a surname, given-name or town name, respectively, and thus can locate it when doing a Soundex or Phonetic search.
+These hidden columns will not be displayed in the search results.

-When a surname or town name is buried within a larger text field (such as a "Comments" field), the database search engine doesn't know that that particular word is a surname or town name.
+When a surname, given-name or town name is contained within a larger text field (such as a "Comments" field), the database search engine has no way of knowing that that particular word is a surname, given-name or town name.
 Copying these words into an "Other Surnames" or "Other Towns" column makes this association explicit.
-While a search for "BERNSTEIN" using a global text search would find a record with the word "BERNSTEIN" anywhere within any column, a Soundex search would not.
-So if a Soundex search for the surname "BURNSTINE" is done, it wouldn't find "BERNSTEIN" within the context of the "Comments" field.
+While a search for "BERNSTEIN" using a global text search would find a record with the word "BERNSTEIN" anywhere within any column, a Soundex or Phonetic search would not.
+So if a Soundex or Phonetic search is made for the surname "BURNSTINE", it wouldn't find "BERNSTEIN" contained within a "Comments" field.
 To enable its Soundex searchability, the word "BERNSTEIN" needs to be copied into an "Other Surnames" column.

-The database creator/editor should copy all surnames and town names contained within the text of these other fields into a separate "Other Surnames" or "Other Towns" column.
-This action allows those words to be identifyable and fully searchable as surnames and/or town names, respectively.
+The database creator/editor should copy all surnames, given-names and town names contained within the text of these other fields into a separate "Other Surnames", "Other GivenNames" or "Other Towns" column, respectively.
+This action allows those words to be identifyable and fully searchable as surnames, given-names and/or town names.

-There should never be anything in the "Other Surnames" or "Other Towns" columns which doesn't also appear somewhere else in the row.
-The "Other Surnames" and "Other Towns" columns are hidden columns, which are not displayed in the search results — these columns are used for only for the purpose of creating database indexes.
+There should never be anything in the "Other Surnames", "Other GivenNames" or "Other Towns" columns which doesn't also appear somewhere else in the row.
+The "Other Surnames", "Other GivenNames" and "Other Towns" columns are hidden columns, which are not displayed in the search results — these columns are only used internally, for the purpose of creating database indexes.

 VI.
 Other guides to data transcription: